roughdrafts-xyz/Linki/README.md

 ## I don't want to host this on my personal computer

 Smart!
 You can run `sigili serve` on a server, and this is the recommended option.
-Sigili comes with a tool to help with this `sigili announce` will tell subscribers of your choice that you're currently serving and want them to copy over the updates.
-This is a good way to update a copy of your wiki hosted on a server.

 ## I don't want to maintain a server

 Find a public sigili host that will serve your wiki for you.
 They'll likely have advanced tools to help you, such as user groups or multi-author wiki tools.
 They'll likely also offer you search and discovery tools too.

+# Contributing to other wikis

+You can contribute to other wikis, and they might like to know when you're making a contribution to them.
+You can do this with the `sigili announce` function.
+The `sigili announce` function tells wikis that you've made some updates they should copy over.
+You can track which wikis receive announcements using the `sigili contribute` command.
+It operates similarly to the `sigili subscribe` command.
+Similarly, you can see who you're contributing to with the `sigili contributions` command.

 # Questions